 Good communication is of the utmost importance.
 When you are accepted into Les Kidz, we like to be sure that we can share openly about any concerns or questions that may arise.
 It is important that there is a similar child care philosophy between us.
 We welcome questions, feedback, or discussions of any kind that are oriented towards a positive outcome for the child(ren).
 Sensitive issues will be discussed in private at a mutually beneficial time.

 Do I need to provide or pay a deposit to secure my child’s enrollment?

-Also, you agree to forfeit your deposit (it will not be pro-rated or refunded) if you choose to withdraw your child without 60-days notice.
+Unfortunately, you agree to forfeit your deposit (it will not be pro-rated or refunded) if you choose to withdraw your child without 60-days notice.

 How far in advance do I need to notify Les Kidz that my child will be leaving, or switching to another program (changing attendance schedule)?

 30-days written notice is required for any schedule change.
 60-days written notice is required if you leave.
 Without 60-days written notice, your deposit will be forfeited.

 Full payment is due on the 1st of the month.
 Please write a check to Les Kidz LLC.

 Is there a fee reduction for holidays, breaks, or missed days?

 The monthly fee will not be adjusted for holidays, breaks, or school days missed by students.